edger-asiimwe/single_page/README.md

 - `set FLASK_APP=application.py`
 - `set FLASK_ENV=development`
 - `flask run`

-I assume your running it on a windows computer in the terminal
+Checkout pictures of the final program in the `static` folder of the repo I assume your running it on a windows computer in the terminal

 `Feel free to create an issue in case you have a question`